RaiAn-CSE/REPLIQ-practical-assessment/README.md

 - An **All Recipes Page** has been added, displaying detailed information about each recipe.
 The user can browse through all available recipes seamlessly.

 ### ✅ Cart Page
 - A **Cart Page** has been added where users can add and remove items.
-Data is stored in **Local Storage**, so the user's cart persists across sessions.
+Data is stored in **Local Storage**

 ### ✅ Search Functionality
 - The **Search Option** allows users to filter recipes by name or ingredients.

-This feature makes it easier for users to find specific recipes from the list.
+### ✅ Login and sign up
+- Local storage use just for functionalities

+### ✅ Bug Fix
+- Modal data show, modal close button

 ## Conclusion
 This project provides a user-friendly interface with efficient navigation, detailed recipe viewing, and seamless cart functionality.
 The responsive design ensures it works well on all devices, enhancing the overall user experience.